| Home |

 pitting Dornelles (19.66) and Nunes (19.10) against Flavio Padaratz (17.67)

+and Renan Rocha (surf.67).
 The impressive crowd witnessed a disappointing early exit

 for reigning world and U.S. Open champion Sunny Garcia who was called